 If you have questions about registering to vote, you've come to the right place!
 Use the information in this handy guide to take it a step further.
 Identify your polling location and determine what candidates and issues will be on the upcoming ballot.
 Become a better-informed voter by checking out the links to voter guides and fact-checking sites, too!

 How to Vote

 - Ohio Secretary of State: Registering to Vote

 Find forms necessary to register to vote in Ohio, to change a name or address and to request an absentee ballot.
 All forms must be mailed to the county board of elections in the voter's county of residence.
-To be eligible to vote in the November 5, 2013 general election, a voter registration form must be postmarked no later than October 7, 2013.
+To be eligible to vote in the May 6, 2014 primary election, a voter registration form must be postmarked no later than April 7, 2014.

 - Franklin County Board of Elections

 Find information on locations and times for early voting, also known as in-person absentee voting and sample ballots as well as what a voter must bring to the polls on Election Day.
 Voters can look up their precinct location and check their registration to make sure their information is correct.

 - Delaware County Board of Elections